-Mia Agostinelli, Fordham College at Lincoln Center ’23, is an economics major.
-She joined The Observer as a copy editor during her freshman year and has since become a staff writer primarily for the features section.
-Outside of writing, she can be found running in Central Park, wandering the Met, reading at the New York Public Library and, of course, advocating for issues of social justice.
+Mia Agostinelli, FCLC ’23, is the features editor for The Observer.
+She is double majoring in economics and political science.
+Her freshman year, she first joined the paper as a copy baby before becoming a staff writer.
+Outside of working for The Observer, she can be found running in Central Park, wandering the Met, reading at the New York Public Library and advocating for issues of social justice.

 In the Spotlight With JP Mangalindan

 What started at The Observer has flourished over the years into a lifelong passion and love for journalism

 A contributor at Bloomberg Businessweek and TechCrunch, a correspondent at dot.LA, and a former writer for organizations like Entertainment Weekly, GQ, Fortune, Mashable, JP Mangalindan, Fordham College at Lincoln Center (FCLC) ’06, is a jack of all trades.
 In his writing career that spanned nearly two decades, it was through joining The Observer that Mangalindan found his passion for journalism, “simply by accident.”

 Born in California and raised in New Jersey, Mangalindan chose to attend Fordham for its academic reputation and central location in Manhattan.
 “FCLC offered me the opportunity to receive a well-rounded education, discover journalism, and really explore all that New York City had to offer,” he said.